-While we often come across clients looking to split large properties into numerous flats, we regularly speak to clients looking to move in the opposite direction and convert multiple flats into one larger property.
+While we often come across clients looking to split large properties into two flat, we regularly speak to clients looking to move in the opposite direction and convert multiple flats into one larger property.
+The cost of converting two flats into one house can come in many forms but it is not impossible.
 This is a growing trend but one of the main problems is the leasehold/freehold situation which can make securing finance extremely challenging.
 However, our experience in this particular area paid dividends when we were approached by a client looking to do just that.

 In many cases, when looking to convert two flats into one property it is a case of what comes first, the chicken or the egg.
 Most lenders require the conversion to one property to occur before they agree mortgage finance.
 So, we knew it may be a challenging scenario when the client advised us they would need to raise additional capital to acquire the upstairs flat while at the same time refinancing their existing mortgage.
 Combining funding requirements into one mortgage, the idea was then to convert the two flats into one larger house at a later date.

 So, the scenario for this case study was as follows:-

 It is not difficult to see where the risks are with this particular proposal.
 While the LTV ratio was a fairly modest 57%, taking into account the details of the proposed transaction this would still be relatively challenging.
 Legal issues regarding the lease/freehold of the building and conversion to one freehold title deed would need to be addressed.
 Then we had refinancing of the existing mortgage on the ground floor flat to consider.

 As we touched on above, there are a number of issues to take into consideration when looking to secure finance for this particular type of transaction.
 It was fairly obvious from the beginning that we would require the assistance of a niche lender with experience in this market.
 The main issues to address were:-